eclipse-vertx/vert.x/core_manual_java.md

 ## Getting Configuration in a Verticle

-You can pass configuration to a verticle from the command line using the `-conf` option, for example:
+You can pass configuration to a module or verticle from the command line using the `-conf` option, for example:

+    vertx runmod com.mycompany~my-mod~1.0 -conf myconf.json

+or for a raw verticle

-    vertx run some_verticle.rb -conf myconf.json
+    vertx run foo.js -conf myconf.json

 The argument to `-conf` is the name of a text file containing a valid JSON object.

-You can also specify this when running a module, for example

-    vertx runmod com.mycompany~my-mod~1.0 -conf myconf.json

 That configuration is available inside your verticle by calling the `config()` method on the `container` member variable of the verticle: